Queens Park

 replaced by former midfield hero Gary Waddock in February 2006, who in turn

-lasted until the following September when another Loftus Road old boy John
+lasted until the following September when another Loftus Road old boy, John

-Gregory was appointed in his place.
+Gregor, was appointed in his place.

 QPR were